joshuacolvin/joshuacolvin.net/content/blog/angular-conditional-attributes/index.md

 What we really want is for the attribute to be added if our condition is true.
 Otherwise, don't add it at all.

-We can accomplish this use `null` for our `false` case instead of an empty string. `null` tells Angular to remove the attribute completely.
+We can accomplish this using `null` for our `false` case instead of an empty string. `null` tells Angular to remove the attribute completely if the condition is `false`.

 ```html
 <li *ngFor="let page of pages;">